 Create an API token from your Atlassian account:

-- Use Copy to clipboard, and paste the token to your script, or elsewhere:
+- Click Copy to clipboard, then paste the token to your script, or elsewhere to save:

 - For security reasons it isn't possible to view the token after closing the creation dialog; if necessary, create a new token.